Rlegaspi562/Rlegaspi562/README.md

 I'm a Clinical Data Analyst/Statistician turned AI Consultant.
 I spent the last five years building data pipelines, project management, and helping with regulatory submissions for medical device companies (Edwards Lifesciences, BD, Neuros Medical), and now I run **Fabinal**, an AI integration studio helping small businesses to larger teams and enterprise companies automate their operations.
 The throughline is the same: I like taking messy, complicated systems.
 Whether that's clinical trial data or a company's manual workflows and turning them into something clean, automated, and useful.

-In my spare time you'll find me excersizing, automating my own workflows, learning Japanese, and making content.
+In my spare time you'll find me exercising, automating my own workflows, learning Japanese, and making content.

 ## 🛠️ I'm currently working on: